How the Allez Sprint looked on day #1. The super thin, heavy, cheap and nasty rims had to be the first thing to go!

 I put an order in for the latest SRAM RED AXS E1 groupset with CCACHE.
 I bought a Roval aero handlebar from Wooly’s Wheels, Tarmac SL7 stem direct from Specialized.com and the stem accessories (cable bat and cover + 3D printed spacer to adapt the SL7 to the Allez frame) from various online shops.

-The weight weenie in me has resurfaced.
-Found this S-WORKS saddle on eBay (OEM saddle was 281g).
+The weight weenie in me resurfaced.
+Found this S-WORKS saddle on eBay and pounced on it (OEM saddle was 281g).

 Strip down at CCACHE.